PRESS DIGEST- New York Times business news - June 14

-June 14 The following are the top stories on the New York Times business pages.
+June 14 (Reuters) - The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - In Uber Technologies Inc continuing attempt to repair its reputation over a series of scandals stemming from its bad-boy culture, its co-founder Travis Kalanick said he would take a leave of absence as chief executive. nyti.ms/2rZmF4F